Coronavirus is threatening their people but it hasn't held back these indigenous pageant queens

 These pageants are not about showcasing beauty.
 To win, contestants should embrace their heritage, language and traditional practices.
 In the case of Parrish, she had to butcher a sheep in an hour and cook a large meal as a way to symbolize that she can provide for her family.

-During the competitions, some contestants sing in their tribes language, showcase traditional dances or demonstrate ceremonies or practices unique to their tribes.
+During the competitions, some contestants sing in their tribes' language, showcase traditional dances or demonstrate ceremonies or practices unique to their tribes.

 For contestants, the indigenous pageants are mainly an opportunity to develop their leadership skills and a chance to be the voice of their people outside their communities.